docusign/code-examples-java/README.md

 ### Prerequisites
 **Note: If you downloaded this code using Quickstart from the DocuSign Developer Center, skip steps 1 and 2 below as they're automatically performed for you.**

-1. A DocuSign Developer Sandbox account (email and password) on [demo.docusign.net](https://demo.docusign.net).
+1. A DocuSign developer account (email and password) on [demo.docusign.net](https://demo.docusign.net).
    Create a [free account](https://go.docusign.com/sandbox/productshot/?elqCampaignId=16533).
 1. A DocuSign Integration Key (a client ID) that is configured to use the OAuth Authorization Code flow.